cerebralatlas/i18n-flow/admin-backend/README.md

 # i18n-flow Backend

 A powerful backend service for internationalization management in application development.
+Built with Go 1.23, Gin, GORM, and Redis.

 ## Overview